 Stock Market is a place which has made and broken many individuals, shaped the futures of many corporate & have guided the country’s economy to a large extent.
-The Stock Markets affect our lives, decisions, thoughts & business on a daily & continuous basis.
-Want to learn more about the basics of the stock market?
-Join our Online NSE Academy Certified Capital Market Professional (E-NCCMP) course at Elearnmarkets.
+The process of investing in stock market affect our lives, decisions, thoughts & business on a daily & continuous basis.

 Personally, I started with markets in the year 2004, as a new 15 year old teenager.
 My first serious thought on the markets was the day the 2004 general Election results were declared and the BJP-led government lost the same, the stock markets in a pile of red & the incumbent Finance Minister Jaswant Singh comes to the media & explains that everything will be fine and there would be no policy changes.

 That was the day when the stock markets caught my fancy.
 I started to relate things and connect the dots one by one after that.
 How everything is in a way or the other affecting the stock markets & the stock markets affecting even the smallest decisions of the country.
 Slowly I started understanding the markets, the macro parts, the micro parts & the ratios.